CueGCL: Cluster-aware Personalized Self-Training for Unsupervised Graph Contrastive Learning: Proposed Method

+More details about the PeST module, including its effectiveness and scalability as well as the reasons for using K-medoids, can be found in the \textbf{Appendix \ref{app:G}} \footnote{For detailed information on the appendix, please refer to the uploaded \textbf{supplementary materials}.}.

-In the following, we will demonstrate experimentally and theoretically the effectiveness of our self-training strategy.
+\textbf{Experimental and Theoretical Analysis.} In the following, we will demonstrate experimentally and theoretically the effectiveness of our self-training strategy.

-In Figure \ref{g6}, we study the effectiveness of our PeST module by modularity metric, which measures the compactness of the community structure \cite{newman2006modularity}.
-It can be observed that with the removal of the self-training module from our CEGCL, the modularity tends to decrease as training, which validates that our PeST module allows for a more compact structure within the communities.
-More specifically, our model learns the personalized features of each community, so its embedding space has better community properties than those of the general contrastive learning method.
+In Figure \ref{g6}, we study the effectiveness of our PeST module by \emph{modularity} metric, which measures the compactness of the cluster structure \cite{newman2006modularity}.
+It can be observed that with the removal of the self-training module from our CueGCL, the modularity tends to decrease as training, which validates that our PeST module allows for a more compact structure within the clusters.
+More specifically, our model learns the personalized features of each cluster, so its embedding space has better cluster properties than those of the general contrastive learning method.

-In theory, our PeST strategy is equivalent to adaptively drawing closer nodes of the same community, as formally proposed in Theorem 3.1.
+In theory, our PeST strategy is equivalent to adaptively drawing closer nodes of the same cluster, as formally proposed in Theorem \ref{Thm3.1}.